Erwin Schulz: Career

+Numerous colleagues testified that Schulz kept his ties with Nazism separate from his professional job, to the extent that they were unaware of his connections.
+He was much less stringent with the use of protective custody and disciplined excesses by his subordinates.
+As late as November 1938, he spoke out against antisemitic excesses and prosecuted Nazis and police officers for illegal persecutions and looting.
+Even as he served in the proto-Einsatzgruppen while establishing Gestapo posts in the Sudetenland, Austria, and the Protectorate of Bohemia and Moravia, Schulz attempted to maintain moral limits.
+For example, in early 1941, some of the students at his SiPo school were detailed to Einsatzgruppen units in Russia, returning after a few months.
+According to one student, Schulz objected to the shootings of Jews, and threatened to expel them for unsuitable character if they were involved.

-In May 1941 Schulz was appointed chief of Einsatzkommando (mission squad) 5.
-The unit departed Germany in June 1941, and arrived in Ukraine in early July 1941.
-He presided over the executions of 90 to 100 people in Lviv in July 1941.
-When he convened with Otto Rasch at Zhytomyr on 10 August 1941, Rasch informed him that on the orders of Adolf Hitler, more Jews needed to be shot.
-The Senior SS and police leader for occupied Eastern Russia Friedrich Jeckeln ordered that all Jews not engaged in forced labor, including women and children, were to be slaughtered.
-Schulz summarized the meeting:
+In May 1941, Schulz was appointed chief of Einsatzkommando 5, a sub-unit of Einsatzgruppe C. The unit departed Germany in June 1941, and arrived in Ukraine in early July 1941.
+Overall, Einsatzgruppe C executed 2,500 to 3,000 people in Lviv in July 1941.
+Schulz himself was later proven to have presided over the executions of at least 90 to 100 men by his unit.
+When Schulz convened with SS-Brigadeführer Otto Rasch, the Einsatzgruppe C commander at Zhytomyr on 10 August 1941, Rasch informed him that on the orders of Adolf Hitler, more Jews needed to be shot.
+The Higher SS and Police Leader (HSSPF) for occupied Eastern Russia, SS-Obergruppenführer Friedrich Jeckeln, ordered that all Jews not engaged in forced labor, including women and children, were to be killed.
+Schulz later summarized what had happened at the meeting.

-Shortly thereafter he questioned both Bruno Streckenbach and Reinhard Heydrich on this point; it was confirmed that this order had come from Hitler.
-Schulz asked to be relieved of his post, saying he could not handle this kind of job.
-Schulz's colleagues called him soft for being unable to stomach the mass slaughter of unarmed women and children.
+Shortly thereafter, Schulz questioned both Bruno Streckenbach and Reinhard Heydrich on this point; it was confirmed that this order had come from Hitler.
+He asked to be relieved of his post, saying he could not handle this kind of job.
 On 24 August 1941, he left for Berlin, arriving there three days later.
-He was promoted to SS-Oberführer, and appointed deputy to Erwin Rösener, SS and Police Leader and commander of SS-Oberabschnitt Alpenland from 1 to 28 May 1944.
-Arrested by the Allies, Schulz wrote a letter to Lucius D. Clay, deputy to General Dwight D. Eisenhower, requesting clemency.

-At the Einsatzgruppen Trial, Schulz claimed that the Lviv executions carried out by his men were legal.
-He said he had been told that the Russians had massacred about 5000 Ukrainians and Poles before fleeing (in reality, it had been perpetrated by Ukrainian nationalists).
-Schulz also claimed that German soldiers had been murdered, but could not say how many.
-Lastly, Schulz said he had freed 2000 detainees held in a stadium in Lviv after witnessing them being abused by Wehrmacht troops.
-All of these detainees were able to escape.

-The court cast doubt on Schulz's defense for the executions, saying the documents listed the shootings as reprisals.
-These had been revenge killings, which meant that the Einsatzkommando leaders had not conducted thorough investigations or trials, making the executions illegal.
-The court also pointed out that while Schulz was on duty in Russia on 9 August 1941, his men had shot 400 Jews, described as mostly "saboteurs and political functionaries".
-Schulz's men shot another 74 Jews up until this date.